 If your case is not approved at the USCIS asylum office, it will probably be referred to the immigration court for removal ("deportation") proceedings.

-(If you have some other valid status in the United States. however, for example you entered on a student visa and are still attending classes, the asylum office will not refer your case to the immigration court.
-Instead, the asylum office will deny your asylum application and allow you to keep your current immigration status.)
+If you have some other valid status in the United States, such as a student or visitor visa, the asylum office will not refer your case to the immigration court.
+Instead, the asylum office will deny your asylum application and allow you to keep your current immigration status.

-An order of removal will usually prevent you from legally returning to the United States for five (or more) years into the future.
-Even then, it may be difficult to get a visa to return to the United States, because U.S. immigration officials may believe that you will not return to your home country after a visit to the United States.
+An order of removal will usually prevent someone from legally returning to the United States for five (or more) years into the future.
+Even then, it could be difficult to get a visa to return to the United States, because U.S. immigration officials might believe that you will not return to your home country after your visit.

 And of course, the risk of being removed to the country from which you fled is very real.

-If your U.S. asylum application is not approved, you probably will not be able to apply for asylum in any other country.
-Most countries have signed an international agreement preventing asylum seekers from seeking asylum in one country after the other.
-However, if something about your background or your country changes, you may be able to apply for asylum again in the U.S. or in another country.
+If your U.S. asylum application is not approved, you probably will not be able to successfully apply for asylum in any other country.
+However, if something about your background or your country changes, you might be able to apply for asylum again in the U.S. or in another country.

-In addition, through your asylum application, U.S. immigration authorities will know where you and your family live, and have your fingerprints on file.
+In addition, through your asylum application, U.S. immigration authorities will know where you and your family live and have your fingerprints on file.
 The asylum application form asks about your spouse, children, parents, and siblings, including where they are living now.
 In addition, your supporting documents or questions during the asylum interview could reveal more details about these family members or details about other family members or friends.
 However, U.S. immigration officials do not currently use this information to target individuals who are in the U.S. without lawful status.
 While there is a small risk, it is important to be truthful on your asylum application.

 During asylum interviews, U.S. immigration officials usually advise asylum seekers that information from the asylum process will not be shared with other governments.
-This is reassuring if you worry that your government may retaliate against you.
-But if you have to appeal your case to a federal court, your name may eventually be revealed.
+This is reassuring if you worry that your government might retaliate against you.
+But if you have to appeal your case to a federal court, your name will possible eventually be revealed.